How the Owners of All 32 NFL Teams Made Their Money

 How He Got Rich: Jones is an oilman, naturally.
 In the ‘70s and ‘80s, Jones made his fortune wildcatting with Jones Oil and Land Lease, drilling all the way to the Cowboys’ owners box.
 Jones’ estimated net worth now sits at $4.2 billion, or roughly 35 debatable Tony Romo contract extensions.

 Owner Since: 1984

 The Numbers: Pat Bowlen became the majority owner of the Denver Broncos in 1984 after his family purchased the team from Edgar Kaiser.
 The Broncos are now worth $1.45 billion which, adjusted for altitude, is still $1.45 billion.
 Bowlen also owns the Denver Outlaws of Major League Lacrosse.

 How He Got Rich: Pat Bowlen achieved success as a lawyer in Edmonton before becoming an executive for his family’s oil drilling and exploration company, Regent Resources.
 The lesson here seems to be that if you can strike oil and buy a sports team before the league’s popularity explodes, you might be able to make a buck or two.

-How He Got Rich: Bill is Henry Ford’s last surviving grandchild and the Ford Motor Company’s single largest stockholder.
+How He Got Rich: Bill was Henry Ford grandchild and the Ford Motor Company’s single largest stockholder.
 According to a 2011 calculation, Ford’s shares in the motor company were estimated to be worth about $500 million.
-While not a significant factor in his wealth, Ford also gets free cars, which must be a treat.

 Green Bay Packers: Green Bay Packers, Inc.